-Westview Foróige Day Centre: A day centre providing programmes in Co Cork for young people under the age of 18 in fulfilment of orders under the Children Act, 2001.
+Westview Foróige Day Centre: A day centre providing programmes in Co Cork for young people aged under 18 years in fulfilment of orders under the Children Act, 2001.

 Wexford Centre Project: A residential centre in Co Wexford providing social, recreational, and training programmes and facilities for youth from Dublin's North Inner City who are at risk of further offending.